isomerpages/moe-ast/_office-of-subject-chapters/Science/Biology Chapter.md

 <div>

 <p>
 Through collaborative learning in a network, a teacher could broaden his/her professional knowledge and improve his/her practice.
-The workshops run by Master Teachers adopt a 5C approach whereby participants are guided in translating what they learn at the workshops into classroom practice.  <br><br>
+The workshops run by Master Teachers adopt a 5C approach whereby participants are guided in translating what they learn at the workshops into classroom practice.

-You may sign up for Biology Chapter courses via OPAL 2.0 (from January 2020).
-Join our "U" in Biology collaborative workspace in OPAL today! <br><br>
+You may sign up for Biology Chapter courses via <a href="http://opal2.moe.edu.sg/">OPAL 2.0</a>.

-You may contact Mr Suresh Nadarajan (Suresh_NADARAJAN@moe.gov.sg)should you have any queries regarding the Biology Chapter and its courses.
 </p>

 </div>